nathants/libaws/readme.md

 ### Environment Variable Substitution

-anywhere in `infra.yaml` you can substitute environment variables from the caller's environment:
+Anywhere in `infra.yaml` you can substitute environment variables from the caller's environment:

-- example:
+* Example:

   ```yaml
   s3:
     test-bucket-${uid}: